kaidez/kaidez.com/_posts/2011-03-16-html5-project-update-responsive-web-design.md

 Inspired by modern architectural theory, responsive web design uses CSS3 to detect the width of a device…a web browser, a tablet, a smartphone…whatever.
 Combine this detection process with traditional CSS techniques for positioning page elements, and **you’re able to create *one* website that neatly displays on *all* devices.**

 I’d like to present this as an opportunity to our team at work, but I need to develop and test out code on my own first.
 So I may adjust the portfolio for [my HTML5 Project][6] to accommodate a responsive web design.
-Doing this requires my understanding of the process….here’s what I’ve learned so far.
+Doing this requires my understanding of the process...here’s what I’ve learned so far.

  [6]: http://kaidez.com/html5-project/